netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 ## Pattern-based Filtering

-{{example_p}} shows an example of the message body of a request to install a filter to discard IP-in-IP encapsulated messages with some patterns.
+Pattern-based filtering is useful to detect specific patterns, signatures, or encapsulated packets. {{example_p}} shows an example of the message body of a request to install a filter to discard IP-in-IP encapsulated messages with an inner source IP address equal to "2001:db8::1/128".
 By using the offset at the end of layer 3, the rule targets a specific portion of the payload that starts 20 bytes after the beginning of the data (skipping the first 20 bytes).
-The rule is useful to detecting specific patterns, signatures, or encapsulated packets, such as when the inner source IP address is 2001:db8::1.

 For the readers' convenience, the textual representation of the pattern is used in the example instead of the binary form.